lawiz22/wizcoin/doc/multiwallet-qt.md

 Multiwallet Qt Development and Integration Strategy
 ===================================================

-In order to support loading of multiple wallets in rotocoin-qt, a few changes in the UI architecture will be needed.
+In order to support loading of multiple wallets in Wizcoin-qt, a few changes in the UI architecture will be needed.
 Fortunately, only four of the files in the existing project are affected by this change.

-Three new classes have been implemented in three new .h/.cpp file pairs, with much of the functionality that was previously implemented in the RotocoinGUI class moved over to these new classes.
+Three new classes have been implemented in three new .h/.cpp file pairs, with much of the functionality that was previously implemented in the WizcoinGUI class moved over to these new classes.

-The two existing files most affected, by far, are rotocoingui.h and rotocoingui.cpp, as the RotocoinGUI class will require some major retrofitting.
+The two existing files most affected, by far, are Wizcoingui.h and Wizcoingui.cpp, as the WizcoinGUI class will require some major retrofitting.

-Only requiring some minor changes is rotocoin.cpp.
+Only requiring some minor changes is Wizcoin.cpp.

-Finally, three new headers and source files will have to be added to rotocoin-qt.pro.
+Finally, three new headers and source files will have to be added to Wizcoin-qt.pro.

-Changes to class RotocoinGUI
+Changes to class WizcoinGUI
 ---------------------------
-The principal change to the RotocoinGUI class concerns the QStackedWidget instance called centralWidget.
+The principal change to the WizcoinGUI class concerns the QStackedWidget instance called centralWidget.
 This widget owns five page views: overviewPage, transactionsPage, addressBookPage, receiveCoinsPage, and sendCoinsPage.

 A new class called *WalletView* inheriting from QStackedWidget has been written to handle all renderings and updates of